 If a student withdraws from any classes and receives a refund, credit, or cancellation of tuition, fees, housing charges or meal plan charges, any university aid the student has received that is applicable to the reduced charges will be adjusted if the withdrawal resulted in the student being enrolled in fewer than the minimum required number of credits for the type(s) of aid received.
 Most University scholarships and awards are applicable to tuition; other types of University aid are applicable to other combinations of charges.
 The amount of each type of aid reduced will equal the ratio of the reduced charges to the original charges.

 Recipients of New York State Tuition Assistance Program (TAP) and Other State Grant Programs Who Withdraw

 New York State regulations govern the reduction or cancellation of TAP in cases where students withdraw or drop classes.
 New York State TAP and most other state grant programs are applicable only to tuition.
 If a student withdraws and receives a refund, credit, or cancellation of tuition and/or fees, New York State awards must be reduced to ensure that the award amount does not exceed the remaining applicable charges.
 In addition, other adjustments may be necessary.
-The student should contact the Office of Student Assistance TAP Office regarding TAP and other New York State grant program refund requirements.
+The student should contact the Student Accounts Office regarding TAP and other New York State grant program refund requirements.

 Recipients of any Federal, Institutional or Private Financial Aid Funds Who Withdraw